 Day One Gallery:

 It’s our last day in Las Vegas and after breakfast, we had a short walk whist the temperature rose into the late 30s before heading to Topgolf.
 Located behind the MGM Grand, Topgolf has a DJ, a pool and air conditioned bays to hang out in.
-Emma appears to be some kind of golf prodigy, racking up an unattainable score as I prepared to throw my golf racquet down the fairway in frustration.
-After a couple of rounds and Emma graciously allowing me to tie the score 1-1 so we jumped in the truck and drove uptown to the Arts District.
+Emma appears to be some kind of golf prodigy, racking up an unattainable 1st Round score as I edged closer to throwing my golf racquet down the fairway in frustration.
+After Round 2 and Emma graciously allowing me to tie the game at a marriage-friendly 1-1, we jumped in the truck and drove uptown to the Arts District.

 The evening was spent wandering the Strip.
-After dinner at Treasure Island, I walked a hammered Emma and her souvenir margarita boot down to the Mirage volcano and the Bellagio fountains before people watching until we couldn’t walk any further.
+After dinner at Treasure Island, I walked a (now hammered) Emma and her souvenir margarita boot down to the Mirage volcano and the Bellagio fountains before people-watching until we couldn’t walk any further.